-Vae Champagne is the Student Programs Manager at Sandy Hook Promise where she develops curriculum and resources for the Know the Signs programs and SAVE Promise Clubs.
+Vae Champagne is the Associate Director, Programs at Sandy Hook Promise where she develops curriculum and resources for the Know the Signs programs and SAVE Promise Clubs.
 She is a former educator who has more than two decades of experience in youth development and urban education.
 She is joined by co-author Dr. La-Shanda West, a Social Studies teacher of 19 years for the Miami-Dade County Public Schools System.
 Dr. West became a SAVE Promise Club Advisor in 2018 following the school shooting tragedy at Marjorie Stoneman Douglas High School in Parkland, FL.

 Sandy Hook Promise’s Start with Hello program is SEL-based and contains a bundle of resources for creating a safe, secure, and welcoming start to the school year by teaching three steps: 1.
 See someone alone; 2.
 Reach out; 3.
 Start with “hello.”